Crohn's anal disease background

 Healing without surgery

-Frequent recurrence and wounds that do not heal even after surgery, HanStep treatment is the answer.
+Frequent recurrences and wounds that won't heal even after surgery; HanStep's treatment is the answer.

 Statistics & Facts

-Perianal lesions can be the first sign that occurs more than 6 months before diagnosis in approximately 17.2% of all Crohn's disease patients.
-It is reported that fistula occurs in 10-26% of Crohn's disease patients worldwide, and compared to simple fistulas, complex fistulas are more difficult to treat and have a lower probability of Crohn's disease remission.
+Perianal lesions can be the first sign of Crohn's disease in approximately 17.2% of all patients, appearing more than 6 months before the diagnosis itself.
+It is reported that fistulas occur in 10-26% of Crohn's patients worldwide, and complex fistulas are harder to treat compared to simple ones, with lower chances of Crohn's disease remission.

 Cumulative Incidence of Perianal Disease